 Snorkeling Waimea Bay is a seasonal undertaking.
 Waimea Bay is a very famous surfing beach, and in the winter there can be 20-40 foot waves pounding this shore.
 The snorkeling is decent around the rocks on either side of the bay, though a bit exposed.
 When the Waimea River is flowing into the right side of the bay strongly, the visibility suffers.

 Jumping or diving from the tall rock on the left end of the beach is very popular here.
 There are warning signs on the rock, so it is not without risk.
 Don’t go near this area when snorkeling Waimea Bay so that no one jumps on you.

 Walk to the end of the beach you intend to snorkel and enter in bare feet.
 Slip your fins on when you are deep enough to swim.
 This beach is often very steep, so once you enter the water watch for a quick drop off.

-Besides the dolphins, there is a bit of reef on the left side of the bay around the islands and rocks there to explore.
+There is a bit of reef on the left side of the bay around the islands and rocks there to explore.
 Enter the water near the jumping rock and head left to check out the interesting bottom topography with a small amount of live coral and a decent number of fish.

-We found that this area had a lot of surge and currents through it and the currents got very strong past the furthest island, so stay inside of it and be aware.
+We found that this area had a lot of surge and currents through it and the currents got very strong past the farthest island, so stay inside of it and be aware.
 Turn around and swim back to the beach before you get tired.
 The depths through this area were 10-20 feet and the visibility was decent, but variable.

 But, if the conditions are right, there are some fish to see, and there is a little bit of interesting topography and coral to see, especially the closer to the point you get.
 Watch yourself around or past the point though because the currents get very strong here, so don’t push it.
 It is a little deeper on this side 15-25 feet and the visibility is only okay.
 Again, swim back to the beach before you are tired.

 Find the best snorkeling on all the main islands in our Hawaii Snorkeling Guide eBook.
-The Oahu information has more pictures, rankings and maps.
+The Oahu information has more pictures, rankings, and maps.

 1. You can choose to drive up the east side of the island or up the middle of the island to reach the north shore.
 To reach Hwy 83 on the east side heading north, you need to get on Hwy H-1 westbound then take one of the highways that crosses the Ko’olau Mountains, Hwy 61 (Pali Hwy), Hwy 63 (Likelike Hwy), or Hwy H-3.
 When you come to the intersection with Hwy 83 (Kahekili Hwy), turn left, heading north.